-Interim Ministry Partners (IMP), a division of HOPE Network Ministries, focuses on churches looking for a new Senior Minister.
+Interim Ministry Partners (IMP), a division of HOPE Network Ministries, focuses on churches looking for a new Pulpit Minister.
 Losing (and finding) a preaching minister can be a difficult and demanding experience for a congregation.
 Where do you start?
 What steps should you take?
 How can church leaders use the “interim season” to accomplish positive, healthy, and spiritual goals?
 Is there a trustable process for navigating this time of change?

 IMP believes the transition to a new pulpit minister marks one of the most important and significant seasons in the life of a church.
 It is not something to be avoided or minimized or feared … it is an opportunity churches should embrace and take advantage of.
 The interim season allows churches to breath, to assess important questions like “Who are we?” and “Where are we going?” and “What do we believe—really?”
 It can encourage churches to rethink the call of God on their communal life and ministry.
 It can be a time when churches hit the “reset” button on their thinking, values, leadership strategies, and outreach.
 It can be a season when churches learn to be healthy and productive once again.

 IMP also believes churches require experienced, qualified leadership during transition times.
 Many congregational leaders assume they can draw on internal resources to weather the uncertainty and details of an interim season.
-All it takes is some capable speakers, a schedule, and a little judicious advertising for candidates who are looking for a new Senior Minister position.
+All it takes is some capable speakers, a schedule, and a little judicious advertising for candidates who are looking for a new Pulpit Minister position.
 Right?